Your guide to an at-home spring cleanse.

 We want to be avoiding sugary, fried and refined foods.
 Excess alcohol and caffeine, both easy to over-consume in the cooler months, need to be reassessed also.
 Typically most processed foods are full of sugar, cheap refined unhealthy fats/oils and they often contain hidden artificial colours, flavours and preservatives.
 Then there is the concern of genetically modified ingredients (GMOs) found commonly in soy and corn products.

 Sugar is one of the main drivers of inflammation in our body while providing only empty calories (no vitamins/minerals/good fats).
-Too much refined sugar can also put more stress on your liver, when the liver detects more sugar (fructose, sucrose,glucose) than can be used by the body for energy, it will be turned into fat and this is the cause of fatty liver and other fat accumulation.
+Too much refined sugar can also put more stress on your liver, when the liver detects more sugar (fructose, sucrose,glucose) than can be used by the body for energy, it can be turned into fat and this can contribute to fatty liver and other fat accumulation.
 A diet high in sugar puts you at a greater risk for chronic diseases such as diabetes, hypertension, ischaemic heart disease, stroke and dementia.

 We need to be thinking green and including lots of dark leafy green vegetables.
 Raw juicing and smoothies are a perfect source of fibre and phytonutrients, offering our bodies dense nutrition.
 Get creative in the kitchen and work out your perfect green goddess smoothie or Shrek juice that the whole family will love.
 During your cleanse, substitute one meal per day with your juice or smoothie by adding quality protein powders such as hemp, collagen, whey or pea protein.
 (Adequate protein is needed to provide amino acids to support liver detox pathways.)
 Just remember to add healthy fats to your smoothie like avocado (more green) or nut butters, coconut oil, hemp, chia seeds etc. to keep you satiated and to provide more balanced nutrition.
 Go light on spinach and kale when it is raw, it is not so easy to digest – stick to 1-2 large leaves per smoothie.